 ERCOT manages a congestion revenue rights (CRR) program that includes monthly auctions and auctions for longer than one month.
 ERCOT collects and holds the proceeds from the auctions until the proceeds are distributed according to provisions of the ERCOT Protocols.
 ERCOT's Financial Corporate Standard, adopted by the Board of Directors, includes a provision that funds held as a result of CRR auctions may be used to fund ERCOT working capital and capital expenditure needs within certain guidelines.

 Market settlement liabilities consist of the following at December 31:

-2013 2012

-CRR auction funds ¢ 301.949 \$ 299,074

-CKK auction funus Ф 301,949 φ 477,074

-Prepayments of settlement obligations 49,763 31,077

-Total market settlement liabilities \$ 351,712 \$ 330,151
+2014 2013 CRR auction funds \$ 303,597 \$ 301,949 Prepayments of settlement obligations 49,222 49,763 Total market settlement liabilities \$ 352,819 \$ 351,712

 Security Deposits